Shetland animal breeds

 The Shetland Islands of Scotland have long had their own distinct animal breeds, due to the remoteness of the archipelago.
 Below is a list of Shetland's domesticated animals.

 Shetland Pony

 The Shetland Pony is a very small, robust breed of pony.
-Shetlands range in size from about 710 to 1070 mm, an official maximum height at the withers (1200 mm for American Shetlands).
+Shetlands range in size from about 710 to 1070 mm, with an official maximum height at the withers (1200 mm for American Shetlands).
 Shetland Ponies have heavy coats and short legs, and are considered quite intelligent.
 They are a very strong breed, used for riding, driving, and pack purposes.

 Shetland Sheepdog

 The original Shetland Sheepdog was of Spitz type, similar to the Icelandic Sheepdog and other Scandinavian dogs.
 However, in the course of development in England as a pet breed, it was crossbred with other dogs including the Rough Collie and the Pomeranian; and the modern Shetland or "Sheltie" now resembles a miniature Rough Collie.
 The original working Shetland Sheepdog does not survive.
 Modern Shetland Sheepdogs are used primarily as pets, but excel at canine sports such as agility and obedience.
 Most retain some herding instinct, to varying degrees.
 They are among the most loyal breeds of dogs, sometimes referred to as a "shadow," because they are generally found right by their human's side.